Continuing professional development

 If you hold a current practising certificate, you need to complete 10 hours of CPD activities each year.
 The CPD year runs from 1 April through to 31 March of the following year.

-We have commissioned an independent consultant, Mr Chris Humphreys, to conduct a review of the current CPD arrangements in Victoria in accordance with the Terms of Reference.
-The review is keen to hear from a broad range of lawyers and other stakeholders and encourages lawyers from all backgrounds and at every stage of their career to provide input.
-The Law Institute of Victoria and Victorian Bar are also providing support to the review.
+In June and July of 2020 we commissioned an independent consultant, Mr Chris Humphreys, to conduct a review of the current CPD arrangements in Victoria in accordance with the Terms of Reference.
+The review aimed to hear from a broad range of lawyers and other stakeholders from all backgrounds and at every stage of their career.
+The Law Institute of Victoria and Victorian Bar also provided support to the review.
+Submissions to the review have now closed and a report will be issued once submissions have been analysed.

 Read more about the review here.